The Real Estate Investment Structure Taxation Review: Netherlands

 If shares in a BV are transferred, Dutch civil law requires the share purchase agreement to be notarised.
 A transfer of shares in a publicly listed NV or the transfer of an interest in a Coop, FGR or CV does not require notarisation.

-The Netherlands does not have restrictions on foreign ownership of Dutch real estate or on shares or interests in vehicles with Dutch real estate.
+The Netherlands does not have restrictions on foreign ownership of Dutch real estate or on shares or interests in vehicles owning Dutch real estate.

 ii Corporate forms and corporate tax framework